DataCanvasIO/YLearn/docs/source/sub/est_model/iv/iv_normal.rst

 Two-stage Least Squares
 =======================
-When the relationship between the outcome :math:`y`, treatment :math:`x` and covariate :math:`v` are assumed to be linear
+When the relationship between the outcome :math:`y`, treatment :math:`x` and covariate :math:`v` are assumed to be linear, e.g., [Angrist1996]_,

 .. math::

     y & = \alpha x + \beta v + e \\
     x & = \gamma z + \lambda v + \eta,

-then the IV framework becomes direct, it will first train a linear model for :math:`x` given :math:`z` and :math:`v`, then it repalces :math:`x` the predicted values :math:`\hat{x}` to train a linear model for :math:`y` in the second stage.
+then the IV framework becomes direct: it will first train a linear model for :math:`x` given :math:`z` and :math:`v`, then it repalces :math:`x` the predicted values :math:`\hat{x}` to train a linear model for :math:`y` in the second stage.
 This procedure is called the two-stage least-squares (2SLS).

 Nonparametric IV